Park of the Laments

-Park of the Laments is a public artwork by Chilean artist Alfredo Jaar, located in the Virginia B. Fairbanks Art & Nature Park: 100 Acres, in Indianapolis, Indiana, United States.
+Park of the Laments is a public artwork by Chilean artist Alfredo Jaar, located in the Virginia B. Fairbanks Art & Nature Park, in Indianapolis, Indiana, United States.
 The artwork consists of an enclosed park space in the form of a square placed within a square, the inner parameter being made from limestone-filled gabion baskets, and the outer from indigenous trees and shrubs.
 The park space is only accessible by a concrete enclosed tunnel.
 The installation has a landscape design that consists of over 3,000 individual plant species from 53 different genera.

 Description

 Park of the Laments is situated in the woodland area southeast of the lake in 100 acres.
 The overall form of the park is a square within a square—one is rigid and made of limestone-filled gabion baskets, while the other consists of indigenous trees and shrubs.
 Natural, minimalist wooden benches, made from kiln-treated poplar, are built into the edge of an amphitheater of stairs, vines, and stones.
 The viewer begins their experience by walking down a concrete platform flanked on both sides with limestone-filled gabion baskets and indigenous shrubbery.
 During their walk, the baskets become taller in the form of a progressive step system that correlates with the actual topography of the landscape; the minimum height is approximately 2 ft and the maximum is about 12 ft.
 At that point, the viewer is taken underground through a dark, pre-cast concrete box culvert tunnel (made of nine individual segments, attached and mortared together) and directed towards the sunlit area on the other end of the tunnel.
 The entire length of the tunnel is approximately 72 ft in length.
 The visitor then proceeds up the stairs to reach the enclosed park area, where no other portion of the Art & Nature Park is visible due to both the surrounding gabion baskets and natural woodlands.
 There the visitor may sit or interact with the space and be surrounded by over 53 different indigenous plant species located within the installation (more than 3,000 plants total).